linagora/Gitlab_Monitor/docs/sources/download_package.md

 # Download the package

+## Using pipx

+We recommend to use pipx so that you can use the application without having to worry about being in the manually created virtual environment.
+However, pipx doesn't seem to work on ubuntu versions prior to 23.04.
+To use pipx, please refer to its [documentation](https://pipx.pypa.io/stable/getting-started/).

+## Using pip

 You can install the GitLab Monitor package in a virtual environment where you can directly use the application.

 Follow these steps: